avifoxi/impj_ride4reform_fundraising_app/TODOS/march_17.md

 DOING

-prp_controller tests
+Build the email engine, that will mail users after they register, riders when they receive a new donation, and allow admin to send batch emails

 TODO

-Build the email engine, that will mail users after they register, riders when they receive a new donation, and allow admin to send batch emails
+rider/:id/donations --- table with tools for rider to access + maintain relationships with

 Build out admin functions -- allow admin to manually create / edit / destroy users and associated tables, admin export of data, manually add donations for checks received